TomasHubelbauer/svg-screencast/readme.md

 only rudimentary.
 Officially, it is recommended to pre-process the source media into screenshots either ahead of time or on the fly using a dedicated and well suited tool.

-### Does not produce minimal file sizes yet, a smarter algorithm is in the works

-Advanced motion detection algorithm is in the works.
-Also, more things than are currently done will be possible to do using animations instead of patches, which will also improve file size even further.

 ### Does not have interactivity of any kind (play/pause, restart, fade scrubbar)